FoxxMD/blog/_posts/2025-04-02-komodo-tips-tricks.md

 Komodo does not have a built-in way to import compose projects automatically.
 However, **I have created a small tool that can generate [Sync Resource](https://komo.do/docs/sync-resources) TOML from many existing compose projects.** That TOML can be copy-pasted into Komodo, or directly created with the API, to create Stacks from your existing compose-folders.

-More information and instructions to use this tool are at [**https://foxxmd.github.io/komodo-import**](https://foxxmd.github.io/komodo-import)
+More information and instructions to use this tool are at [**https://foxxmd.github.io/komodo-import**](https://foxxmd.github.io/komodo-import) and the [interactive Quickstart docs](https://foxxmd.github.io/komodo-import/docs/quickstart)

 ### How do I send alerts to platforms other than Discord/Slack/Ntfy? {#other-alert-endpoints}